deatrich/linux-home-server/linux-server.md

 There is a good graphical tool named *gparted* which is easy to use.
 Beginners should certainly use it, and it is great when managing a handful of servers (it is a different story if you are managing dozens or thousands of servers).
-When you create the new partition

-A few gparted notes:
+A few gparted notes:\
 : You will need to first install it with *sudo apt install gparted* : If you opt for this tool then it is all you need
 : It is intuitive, and there are many [tutorials][gparted] on the web